Kingdom Hearts 358/2 Days: Manga and light novels

 Square Enix published a series of light novels based on the title written by Tomoko Kanemaki and illustrated by Shiro Amano.
-The first volume, The 14th, was released on July 30, 2009 and the second, Go to the Sea, on January 28, 2010, and the third and last volume, Xion-Seven Days, in May 2010.
+The first volume, The 14th, was released on July 30, 2009, and the second, Go to the Sea, on January 28, 2010, and the third and last volume, Xion-Seven Days, in May 2010.
 A manga adaptation by Amano was serialized in Square's Monthly Shōnen Gangan from August 2009 to August 2012.
 A total of five tankōbon volumes were released between June 22, 2010, and April 21, 2012.

 HD 1.5 Remix

 In September 2012, Square Enix announced Kingdom Hearts HD 1.5 Remix a compilation for the PlayStation 3 to include both Kingdom Hearts Final Mix and Re:Chain of Memories in high definition and trophy support.
 Additionally, the collection includes HD cinematic scenes from Kingdom Hearts 358/2 Days.
 The idea of a full remake, like Kingdom Hearts Re:Chain of Memories, was considered for Kingdom Hearts 358/2 Days.
 However, it was later scrapped in favor of an almost 3 hour long cinematic retelling of the game.
 New voice work was done for 358/2 Days and the HD collection has "70% of the main plot."
-It was released in Japan on March 14, 2013, in North America on September 10, 2013, in Australia on September 12, 2013 and on September 13, 2013 in Europe.
-A PlayStation 4 version of the Kingdom Hearts HD 1.5 Remix compilation was released on March 9, 2017, in Japan, March 28, 2017, in North America, and March 31, 2017, in Europe.
+It was released in Japan on March 14, 2013, in North America on September 10, 2013, in Australia on September 12, 2013 and on September 13, 2013, in Europe.
+For subsequent ports, 1.5 Remix was merged with its sequel into a single 1.5 + 2.5 Remix compilation, first released for PlayStation 4 on March 9, 2017, in Japan, March 28, 2017, in North America, and March 31, 2017, in Europe.
 A piece of downloadable content for the PlayStation 4 version adds an additional scene to the cinematic, depicting the battle between Roxas and Xion.
-The complete edition was later ported to Xbox One, enhanced for Xbox One X and later added to Xbox Game Pass for Console and Cloud.
-As of May 31, 2021, KINGDOM HEARTS HD 1.5 + 2.5 REMIX is no longer available on Xbox Game Pass.
+The additional scene has been included by default in all subsequent ports of the collection.